Async-Ng/fcj-workshop-template-main/content/1-Worklog/_index.md

 pre: " <b> 1. </b> "
 ---

-**On this page**, I will introduce my AWS learning journey during the **first 9 weeks** of the internship program.
+**On this page**, I will introduce my AWS learning journey during the **12 weeks** of the internship program.
 Each week I focused on different topics, from basic services to advanced solutions.

 The program is designed progressively, helping me build a solid knowledge foundation and practical skills necessary for a Cloud Engineer/Solution Architect role.

-## 9-Week Learning Program
+## 12-Week Learning Program

 **Week 1:** [AWS Fundamentals - Foundation](1.1-week1/)